This tutorial contains GIF images.

 - Reaching a certain capacity by iterating the distance between the tables.

 - Using area capacity iteration as generation feature.

 Before using this feature, Layout, Frame & Park settings must be set.
 Those parameters will be used for the capacity iteration.

 🛈 To learn more about Layout, Frame & Park settings, click below:

 Area capacity iteration settings

 Here you can select the PV areas which you want to iterate.
-Depending on your areas placement, use select Single area or Multiple areas generation areas.
+Depending on the placement of your areas, use either Single area or Multiple areas.
 The iteration tool will memorize the selection of the areas and you won't need to re-select it.

-🛈 Select single generation area - select the PV areas that should be generated using the single area generation algorithm.
+🛈 Select single generation area - select the PV areas that should be generated using the single area generation algorithm - no alignment of rows.

 🛈 Select multiple generation areas - using this selection will generate PV areas using the multiple area generation algorithm which will keep the same row-alignment between the selected areas.